cea-hpc/modules/doc/source/modulefile.rst

   *modulefiles* from the directory will be returned.
 The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.

+  This command only returns the name and version of designated loaded module.
+  The defined variants of the loaded module are not included in the returned string.

   .. only:: html

      .. versionadded:: 4.1